gardener/landscaper-service/docs/usage/Namespaceregistration.md

   - When the namespace has been deleted, the finalizer of the `NamespaceRegistration` is removed.

 - **Annotation "landscaper-service.gardener.cloud/on-delete-strategy=delete-all-installations"**:
-  - Same as the default strategy but all root installations are deleted instead of only those with a
+  - Same as the default strategy, but all root installations are deleted instead of only those with a
     "delete-without-uninstall" annotation.

 - **Annotation "landscaper-service.gardener.cloud/on-delete-strategy=delete-all-installations-without-uninstall"**:
-  - Same as the default strategy but in a first step all root installations are annotated with the "delete-without-uninstall" annotation.
+  - Same as the default strategy, but in a first step all root installations are annotated with the "delete-without-uninstall" annotation.

 When the deletion started, the status of the `NamespaceRegistration` looks as follows: